Study Abroad Program Overview

 Study Japanese language and culture in suburban Tokyo at International Christian University (ICU), UCEAP’s longest standing partner university in Japan.
 An ICU academic hallmark is its emphasis on interdisciplinary approaches, small class size, and rigorous Japanese language instruction.

-The lovely bilingual (English & Japanese) campus is ideal for students wanting to improve their Japanese language ability in a summer program.
-It is also a good location for those who wish to study and live alongside local and international students in a traditional Japanese academic community.
+The lovely bilingual campus is easy to get to know and ideal for students wanting to improve their Japanese language ability over a summer.
+It is also an excellent location for those who wish to study and live alongside local and international students in a traditional Japanese academic community.

 The UCEAP Study Center which serves all of Japan is conveniently located right on the ICU campus, with staff available for consultation or questions as needed.